DixxonD/adm_drill_demo_environment/readme.md

  ```

 Fill the database with data using the requests described in the REST API section.
-Drill queries can be executed directly in the drill frontend (`http://localhost:8047/query`) or via NodeJS backend..
+Drill queries can be executed directly in the drill frontend (`http://localhost:8047/query`) or via NodeJS backend.

 ## REST API